best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Merged and split cells
 Restructure your tables so there are no split cells or merged cells.
 This can seem daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.

-Merged and split cells make tables hard to understand for users of assistive technology, removing them means you are more likely to meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+Merged and split cells make tables hard to understand for users of assistive technology, removing them helps you to meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ### Nested tables
-Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology ([success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships)).
+Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology, removing them helps you meet ([success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships)).

 ### Macros, formulas and application code
-Do not use macros.
+We advise you to avoid publishing spreadsheets with macros in.
+It is difficult to ensure these meet the accessibility regulations and, in general, they are bad for machine readability.

 It is also best practice to remove formulas and any application code contained in your spreadsheet.
-Formulas and code may be confusing and can pose a security risk.
+Formulas and code can cause confusion and they can pose a security risk.
 If you have to include formulas or code, ensure it is hard coded to avoid accidental errors in use.

 ### Blank rows and columns
-Remove all blank rows and blank columns – blank rows and columns in the tables themselves may be perceived as the edge of the data area rather than a divider
+Remove all blank rows and blank columns.
+Blank rows and columns within the tables themselves may be perceived as the edge of the data area rather than a divider.
+Removing them will help you meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+If blank rows and columns are used to  column width and row height to make visual space in a table.

 ### Mark up tables in spreadsheets
 Ensure your table is ‘marked up’ as a table – this is important because it:
 •	allows headers and table edges to be identified by assistive technology